![]() |

 William Tyndale first translated the Bible from Hebrew and Greek into English, making a Bible for the common people.
 In 1535, he was betrayed by a friend, taken prisoner to the castle of Vilford, and was unable to finish his work because he was sentenced to die a heretic’s … More

 Peter, wanting to show his devotion to Christ, quickly drew out a sword and started to fight.
 Jesus did not need Peter’s protection.
 He could have summoned legions of angels if it had been His desire to be delivered.
 Peter proceeded to cut off the ear of one of the servants (vv.
 10-11).
 No doubt, he aimed for the head and got the ear.
 Peter should have known that Jesus would be arrested and that He would willingly surrender to His enemies (Matthew 16:21).
 Peter’s loyalty was touching, but it missed God’s plan.
 It is still true today that zeal without knowledge often leads men astray (Romans 10:2).
-Jesus rebukes Peter.
-Jesus deliberately gives Himself over to His enemies.
-They bind Him and lead Him to the house of Annas (father-in-law of Caiaphas) for a sort of preliminary exam before going before Caiaphas, the high priest (vv.
+Jesus rebuked Peter and then deliberately gave Himself over to His enemies.
+They bound Jesus and led Him to the house of Annas (father-in-law of Caiaphas) for a sort of preliminary exam before going before Caiaphas, the high priest (vv.
 12-14).
-The “trial” before Annas was both illegal and it was brutal.
-Jesus knew his rights, but He did not insist on them.

 Application

 It is so easy to misunderstand God’s plan in my life.
 The results of this misunderstanding can have tragic consequences.
 I need to constantly be on guard against misunderstanding God’s plan.
-I want to understand His plan for my life on a daily basis and not try to take things into my own hands.
+I want to understand His plan for my life daily and not try to take things into my own hands.
+The only way I am going to understand his plan is to be seeking it every day in his word.

 John 18:1-14 (English Standard Version)